Book Promo Banner

 Skirt in the Park

-Now I'm going to give you the taste of this thrill.
-This week, we're releasing our basic skirt pattern tutorial.
+Now I'm going to give you the taste of this thrill with our basic skirt pattern making tutorial.
 We also have a diagram to download for you to keep track of your measurements.
 It's located in the download section below the video.
 If you've always wanted to try pattern making, but were kind of nervous to do so, then this is the tutorial where you can jump in and get a feel for it.
 Get ready to utilize your math brain, because pattern making is basically nothing but math and measurements.
 I can't be the only one who finds it fun!
 In this tutorial, I used my measurements as an example, but please make sure you use your own measurements.
-For example, to find out my dart's width, I use a mathematical formula based on my waist size.
-For me, my dart width ends up being 1", but yours may be something different.
 And in pattern making, it is so essential that you do the correct measurements for it to be the correct size.
 So if you're careful in substituting my measurements for yours, then your pattern should come out perfectly.

 If you created your pattern pieces and then wondering now what?
 Don't fret.
-Next week, we will release a tutorial showing you how to sew the basic skirt so then you can wear it all over town and start you're own cute skirt fashion line in every color.
+We have a tutorial showing you how to sew the basic skirt so then you can wear it all over town and start you're own cute skirt fashion line in every color.

 Categories: File Attached | garment sewing | pattern making | Premium Video | Professor Pincushion Posts | Videos